 Check out our Youtube channel

-Completing the Kellogg Application
+Preparing for the Kellogg Full-Time MBA Application

 A bachelor’s or equivalent degree from an accredited college or university is required to apply.
 Previous study in business or economics is not required, with the exception of the One-Year Program.
 Since much of the MBA curriculum utilizes quantitative skills, we encourage students to complete introductory courses in calculus and statistics prior to enrolling.